 More Info

-Les Menuires is a big and bustling purpose-built ski resort in the Belleville Valley, with good links into the Three Valleys (Trois Vallées) ski area in the French Alps.
-Overall, it's a more affordable mid-range resort compared to the other more upmarket Three Valleys ski resorts, yet it is surrounded by some of the best ski terrain in this region.
+Les Menuires is a big and bustling purpose-built resort with good links into the Three Valleys (Trois Vallées) ski area in the French Alps.
+From the Les Menuires piste map to the best ski hire and apres-ski bars, here is your guide to skiing in Les Menuires.

 The greater part of Les Menuires' ski area is draped over the west-facing flanks of the chain of summits and ridges that separates the Belleville Valley from the neighbouring Les Allues Valley, which houses Meribel.
 Les Menuires shares these slopes with interlinking pistes from Val Thorens and Saint-Martin-de-Belleville; the links towards Meribel and back are also good.

 The pistes flow right down into the conveniently arranged base areas, at central Les Menuires and at neighbouring Reberty and Les Bruyeres.
-Most of the runs are wide, well-groomed motorway pistes with fairly accurate blue and red classification, providing great skiing for intermediates and good long traverses for able novices, with acres of ungroomed inter-piste terrain too; there are however quite a few lengthy flat sections on some of the key link routes, and the busy lower slopes are often slushy in the afternoons.
+Most of the runs are wide, well-groomed motorway pistes with fairly accurate blue and red classification, providing great skiing for intermediates and good long traverses for able novices, with acres of ungroomed inter-piste terrain too; there are, however quite a few lengthy flat sections on some of the key link routes, and the busy lower slopes are often slushy in the afternoons.

-Les Menuires' best terrain, and arguably some of the best in the entire Three Valleys, is found in the quieter east-facing La Masse sector on the opposite western side of the valley, with great reds and some fair blacks, plus lots of inter-piste and off-piste terrain; particularly noteworthy are the off-piste routes into the Vallon du Lou off the back of the Point de la Masse.
+Les Menuires' best terrain, and arguably some of the best in the entire Les 3 Vallées (with its 600km of runs), is found in the quieter east-facing La Masse sector on the opposite western side of the valley, with great reds and some fair blacks.

 // HIGHLIGHTS //